finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutSqlToFileReadDesign**
 > FileReaderBuilderDef PutSqlToFileReadDesign (bool? determineAvailableSources = null, string? body = null)

-[EXPERIMENTAL] PutSqlToFileReadDesign: Make a design object from file-read SQL
+PutSqlToFileReadDesign: Make a design object from file-read SQL

 Generates a SQL-file-read-design object from SQL string, if possible.  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.